Requirements for all podlings relating to publicity in general.

 We encourage Apache podlings and their communities to actively build awareness of their project through emails, blog posts, social media, and other means of outreach.
 Educational opportunities include online meetings, videos, podcasts, articles, and interactions at conferences and related community events.

-When speaking with members of the media and analyst community, you must refer to the podling as "Apache Podling Name" as per the Branding Guidelines, along with explaining the requisite podling disclaimer(s).
+When speaking with members of the media and analyst community, you must refer to the podling as "Apache Podling-Name" as per the Branding Guidelines, along with explaining the requisite podling disclaimer(s).
 Be prepared to answer "Who uses you?"
-As a podling’s known user base grows, PMCs (Project Management Committees) are welcome to promote their users on a "Powered By" page such as Apache Hadoop’s Powered By page.
+As a podling’s known user base grows, Podling Project Management Committees (PPMCs) are welcome to promote their users on a "Powered By" page such as Apache Hadoop’s Powered By page.
 Create and promote podling users to display the "Powered By" logo.
 Also, ensure that the podling maintains vendor neutrality, particularly when referring to project users.

 Podlings should prepare news announcements and hone their messaging privately within their PMCs (keeping the content confidential to the PMC, and not on dev@, user@ or any other public list or forum) to ensure that the public or press don’t scoop your story before it’s out or publish inaccurate information.
 Messaging may change, features may not be available as soon as intended, testimonials may need adjusting, and so on, and it’s best to minimize the chances of your story getting out with incorrect information, or for nobody to cover your news story because it was covered earlier and is therefore no longer considered newsworthy.